SkylineCommunications/dataminer-docs/connector-help/connector_help/HP_Fibre_Channel_Switch.md

 ## About

-This driver allows the user to monitor and configure the HP Fibre Channel Switch.
+This connector allows the user to monitor and configure the HP Fibre Channel Switch.

 ## Installation and Configuration